-From the 30 October 2017 a new “Next Business Day cheque clearing cycle ” will be introduced for all banks in the UK.
-This will run alongside the existing “6 Business Days cheque clearing cycle”.
-The clearing cycle used will depend on which bank a cheque is deposited with, and by the method of deposit.
+On the 30 October 2017 a new “Next Business Day cheque clearing cycle ” was introduced for all banks in the UK running alongside the existing “6 Business Days cheque clearing cycle”.
+The clearing cycle used depends on which bank a cheque is deposited with, and by the method of deposit.
 From 30 October 2017, until the 6 Business Day clearing cycle is removed, both clearing cycles will be in operation.
 You should anticipate money from cheques you write leaving your account on the next Business Day; and money being cleared from cheques you deposit within 6 Business Days.
 You should always ensure you have sufficient funds in your account prior to issuing a cheque.

 These timescales are industry guidelines.
 Interest calculations and the availability of funds may be earlier in certain circumstances.